-The International City of Gastronomy will cover a surface area of 3,930 m², which will be devoted to the theme: “gastronomy, at the crossroads of food and health”.
+The International City of Gastronomy covers a surface area of 3,930 m², which is devoted to the theme: “gastronomy, at the crossroads of food and health”.
 Learning to eat well, while associating health with pleasure, boosting preventative measures, and discovering and furthering the latest breakthroughs in research, are the main missions chosen for this great and innovative project.

-It will also include restaurants, cafés and gourmet stores.
+It also includes restaurants, cafés and gourmet stores.

 This great and highly innovative project is the product of a partnership between the Metropolitan City of Lyon, Lyon City Council and private partners involved in the project theme.

 This space is open to all, 362 days of the year, every day of the week, from 10 am to 7 pm, with a late opening until 10 pm every Saturday.